Whether it be artistic expression, cultural or spiritual, or just plain rebelliousness, tattoos play a large role in society.

 - And they are removed by the body’s immune system.

-And what about the number of treatments needed?
-The location, age and quality of the tattoo combined with your body’s ability to dispose of the ink will determine the number of treatments needed.
+And what about the number of laser tattoo removal treatments needed?
+The location, age and quality of the tattoo combined with your body’s ability to dispose of the ink will determine the number of treatments.
 On average, 10-12 laser tattoo removal treatments will be needed; however, every person and tattoo is unique.
 Some might require more while others require less.

 Students who attend training at National Laser Institute will have the opportunity to work on different clients and tattoo types in order to practice safe and effective cosmetic laser techniques.
 The technology we use is most effective and includes all three wavelengths (1064/755/532) to address all colors.